Amitnuk/RL-Implementations/README.md

 * *Function approximation.*

 # Environments:
-All the environments used in this repo are part of [Gymnasium](https://gymnasium.farama.org/index.html)
+All the environments used in this repository are part of [Gymnasium](https://gymnasium.farama.org/index.html)

 #### Background
 As with most (if not all) [Gymnasium](https://gymnasium.farama.org) environments are assumed to be an [MDPs](https://en.wikipedia.org/wiki/Markov_decision_process) which is remains unknown to the agent.
 As consequence, it requires the agent to interact with the environment to samples transitions through agent–environment interaction.